 #7 - Follow Up on Your Applications

 You might be applying online, but that doesn’t mean that the old rules for following up on job opportunities no longer apply.
 Don’t just sit around waiting for someone to email you an offer.
-You should follow up with each position you apply to.
+You should follow up to each resume submission you apply to.
 For particularly attractive positions, you may even want to follow up by phone.
 You can even try to link up with contact people from the company using LinkedIn.
 Show some initiative, and let them know that you’re a serious candidate.

 How to Apply for Jobs Online - Putting it All Together